devsacti/ITservice/README.md

 ### url vs uri
 abbr

-# communications between Front and Back of WEB-APP approached(or that you are using now)
+# communications between Front and Back

+after you input the url, and see the Front-End of WEB-APP

-Generally, interface of Front-end provides choices of butten that is related with other url
+Generally, interface of Front-end provides choices of butten that is related with other urls

+so, you can access or the control the other resources of web-service

 ## RestFul
 i think it can also mean 'optimized interface that can represent the sources enough'